 The purchase of an interest in a fractional ownership resort gives the purchaser the right to occupy a property even though it is for only part of each year.
 This is a right or interest in the land.
 As a result, the purchase or acquisition of such an interest is an acquisition of a beneficial interest in land which is taxable under the Act, regardless of whether or not the interest is registered on title.

-The complete definition of "value of the consideration" can be found at the end of this bulletin.
+The complete definition of value of the consideration can be found below.

 Where the acquisition of an interest in land is registered on title at the Land Registry Office, the land transfer tax is payable at the time of the registration of the document, usually a Transfer/Deed of Land.

-The legal title holder, as trustee, must deliver a Return on the Acquisition of a Beneficial Interest in Land [PDF - 812 KB] within 30 days of becoming aware of the change in beneficial ownership.
+The legal title holder, as trustee, must deliver a Return on the Acquisition of a Beneficial Interest in Land within 30 days of becoming aware of the change in beneficial ownership.
 This Return is required to provide information only, and no land transfer tax is required to be submitted.

 If a Return is not delivered as required or the tax is not remitted with the Return, the Minister may assess a penalty in an amount equal to 5% of the amount of tax payable.
 Interest will accrue from the date of default.